dion-ricky/dionricky-blog/_posts/2022-01-27-ecommerce-reviews-sentiment-analysis.md

 ___________________________________________________________
 ```

 Voting ensemble didn't require fitting because the output is not predicted, but calculated.
 You still need to train the classifier model though.

-So here's the result of the voting ensemble:
+Here's the result of the voting ensemble:
 ```
               precision    recall  f1-score   support